4 US troops die in Norway plane crash; unrelated to Ukraine

 “The aircraft had a crew of four and was out on a training mission in Nordland County" in northern Norway, according to a statement.

-It was on its way north to Bodø, where it was scheduled to land just before 6 p.m.
+It was on its way north to Bodoe, where it was scheduled to land just before 6 p.m.
 Friday.
-The plane crashed in Gråtådalen in Beiarn, south of Bodø.
+The plane crashed in Graetaedalen in Beiarn, south of Bodoe.
 Police said a search and rescue mission was launched immediately.
 At 1:30 a.m.
 Saturday, the police arrived at the scene and confirmed that the crew of four had died.

+“We can confirm an incident has occurred involving a Marine Corps MV-22B Osprey aircraft," the U.S. Marines said in a tweet.
+"The cause of the incident is under investigation, and additional details will be provided as available.”

 The exercises began on March 14 and end on April 1.